 - Corn: frozen, canned, or on the cob.
 Use what you prefer and what's readily available.
 I have a big bag of frozen sweet corn from Costco that is my current go-to.

 - Greek Yogurt OR Mayo: You do you friend.
 There is no judgment here.
 Either way is a winner.

-- The Cheese: I love feta in this salad, but cotija is also tasty and more traditional if you need to be a purist with your Mexican street food.
-I’ve also tried soft goat cheese (I was out of feta and had a serious Esquites craving) and it was equally amazing and elevated the creaminess of the salad to a whole other level.
+- The Cheese: I love feta in this salad, but cotija or queso fresco are also tasty and more traditional if you'd like to be a purist with your Mexican street food.
+I've also tried soft goat cheese (I was out of feta and had a serious Esquites craving) and it was equally amazing and elevated the creaminess of the salad to a whole other level.

 - Red Onion: Adds some crunchy zippy zing.

 - Jalapeño: Delivers a kick of heat!
 Add more or less (or none) if you prefer.

 - Cilantro: Commonly used in Latin American dishes but if you can't handle the flavor of cilantro swap it out for some flat-leaf parsley.

 - Limes: A MUST.
 We'll be using both lime zest and lime juice.